iAmHus/access-log-analyzer/Readme.md

 sh deploy.sh -n 3

-#If you don't have SBT installed, you can use
+# If you don't have SBT installed, you can use the following - (have't tested this, but its a simple enough change from the former script; should work) - let me know if it doesn't
-sh deploy-without-build.sh -n 3
+# sh deploy-without-build.sh -n 3

 # Wait for the process to complete and for the shell prompt to return